m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 ## DAC Quiz Solution
 ![](https://assets.omscs.io/CC4FCC5B-CC40-4ADC-8AC7-B14CEA595009.png)

-DAC can’t control information flow, so we must use MAC.
+DAC can't control information flow, so we must use MAC.

 ## Mandatory Access Control (MAC) Models
 Hospitals are a great example of an entity that needs to employ mandatory access control.